animality-xyz/animality-docs/README.md

 const animals = ['cat', 'dog', 'panda'];
 animality.getAsync(animals).then(console.log);
 ```
-This outputs the following array of objects in the terminal.
+This outputs the following array of objects in the terminal:
 ```js
 [
   {